String Manipulation

 Slice a string at specified locations.

-Remember that we have two tables that we want to join, but the county names are
+We show how we can combine these basic operations to clean up the county names data.
+Remember that we have two tables that we want to join, but the county names are written inconsistently.

 13.2.1.
-Converting Text to a Standard Format with Python String Methods¶
+Converting Text to a Standard Format with Python String Methods#

-We need to address the following inconsistencies between the county names in the two tables.
+We need to address the following inconsistencies between the county names in the two tables:

 Capitalization: